Home Abstracts » Call for Abstracts

 - Each registrant can submit only one education abstract for evaluation, but may submit both a research and an education abstract from the same registration.

 - Other general points stated for research abstracts also apply to education abstracts.

 Assessment and screening

-Abstracts will be assessed by members of the Scientific Programme Board in consultation with FEBS Press editorial staff and the Session Chairs.
+Abstracts will be assessed by Symposia Chairs and members of the Scientific Committee.

 - Abstracts submitted for consideration for oral presentation will be assessed for scientific quality, novelty and the fit with the Congress subtopics.